Record Breaking Temps in Palm Springs Days Before Christmas

 A weak system moving through early next week could bring the slight chance of rain and wind on Tuesday/Christmas Eve.
 Gusty winds are possible, but generally the Coachella Valley is unlikely to see much, if any, precip accumulation.

-For Christmas Day/Hanukkuah, temperatures will be in mid 70s, so cooler, but remaining pleasant… though our nights will gradually start getting be cooler.
+For Christmas Day/Hanukkah, temperatures will be in mid 70s, so cooler, but remaining pleasant… though our nights will gradually start getting be cooler.